Words by Simon Difford and Robert Simonson

 1. Bourbon or rye whiskey

-Be aware of the alcoholic strength or your whiskey.
-In my Old-Fashioned I like to use a combination of 1½ shot bourbon at 45% alc./vol. and 1 shot straight rye whiskey at 50% alc./vol. (When you shake a bottle of straight rye it should hold a foam for a good few seconds or I consider it too week for my Old-fashioned.)
+Be aware of the alcoholic strength of your whiskey.
+In my Old-Fashioned I like to use a combination of 1½ shot bourbon at 45% alc./vol. and 1 shot straight rye whiskey at 50% alc./vol. (When you shake a bottle of straight rye it should hold a foam for a good few seconds or I consider it too weak for my Old-fashioned.)

 2. Sugar cube or sugar syrup